bbauska/meta-react-basics/README.md

 ## Building the App

-Since this is app\'s focus is on customization, let's name the app **customizing-example***.*
+Since this is app&apos;s focus is on customization, let's name the app **customizing-example***.*

 What follows is the command to run **in a suitable folder on your own computer**.
-By \"a suitable folder\", I mean: \"a folder where you feel comfortable installing a boilerplate React application\".
+By &quot;a suitable folder&quot;, I mean: &quot;a folder where you feel comfortable installing a boilerplate React application&quot;.
 This also includes that the folder you chose will need to be accessible for your user on your OS (Operating System).